How to Buy a Second Hand Electric Car

 “How do you tell an EV driver?
 Don’t worry, they’ll tell you.”

 EV drivers are often passionate advocates of their technology and they actively participate in communities set up online and attend regular real-life meet-ups.
-They will be delighted to give you tips on what the best EVs are and what to look out for when buying a second hand model.
+They will be delighted to give you tips on what the best models are and what to look out for when buying a used electric car.

 Some leading EV forums include: